sorgerlab/indra/doc/tutorials/nl_modeling.rst

     pa.export_model('bngl')

-One can also pass a file name argument to the `export_model` function to save the exported model into a file:
+One can also pass a file name argument to the `export_model` function to save the exported model directly into a file:

 .. ipython:: python